 He asks how my summer break is going and I give the most genuine response I can give but, in all honesty, everyone who loves school knows that summer break is a drag.
 We both know it but we have guests in the room, his eyes tell me, so I keep it to myself.

 The conversation shifts to virtually everything that has absolutely nothing to do with his health.
 I am no longer in the picture.
 He and the other three discuss whatever it is that married Arab men discuss.
 Firm handshakes.
 “You’re getting stronger.”

 “Sami, rest your legs.
 Sit down,” says one of the men, now sitting down in what was once an empty chair.
 There are two more empty chairs.
 Now there is one empty chair.
 And now nobody is standing but me.
-I wonder who designs these hospital rooms because the chairs match the blue-taupe walls quite well and I am impressed, truly.
+My mind drifts and I begin to wonder who designs these hospital rooms.
+The chairs match the blue-taupe walls so well that I’m truly impressed.

 That’s when I catch myself.
 I am doing everything in my power to avoid facing the reality of life, a reality that can be summarized by our bedtimes.
 We are young, so mama puts us to bed at 7 pm.
 We are teens and so we sleep at 11 pm like rebels.
 We are in college.
 We don’t sleep at all.
 We are adults who work in the morning.
 Bedtime is at 1 am.
-We qualify as old now and so we hit the sheets at 10 pm, right after our favorite episode of Law & Order.
+We’re getting older now so we hit the sheets at 10 pm, right after our favorite episode of Law & Order.
 But today we are grandparents and sleep comes to us at 7 pm.